 Implicit Bias Search Committee Training

-With a recognition that the newly created Integrated Implicit Bias Search Committee Training will serve needs beyond those specific to recruitment and hiring, all persons serving as members of search committees and all persons who participate in one or more of the functions of a search committee must complete the Integrated Implicit Bias Search Committee Training.
+All persons serving as members of search committees and all persons who participate in one or more of the functions of a search committee must complete the Integrated Implicit Bias Search Committee Training.

 Implicit Bias Search Committee Training Schedule

 This training is now available online for all faculty through their Canvas account.
 To access the training, log in to Canvas with your NetID and search the courses on the left side of the screen.
 Select the Implicit Bias Search Committee modules.
 Search committee members, including search chairs, are required to attend this training.

 This workshop will discuss how to promote diversity and manage implicit bias in faculty searches.
 We will also address the search process, the roles of the search chair and the committee, as well as other issues that can affect the fairness of a search.

 Find Implicit Bias Search Committee Training on Canvas

 Search Committee Resources